 This beautiful and large square is easily the most photographed place in Bordeaux.
 On one side of the park, there are fountains and statues and on the other side, it has two large columns.
 These statues are dedicated to the French revolution.

 Place de la Bourse

-Place de la Bourse is one of the star attraction of the city.
+Place de la Bourse is one of the star attractions of the city.
 It was built in the 18th century by the architect Jacques Gabriel.
-The magnificent buildings overlook the banks of the Garonne river exudes the glorious architecture that is hard to give a miss.
+The magnificent buildings overlooking the banks of the Garonne river exude the glorious architecture that is hard to give a miss.

 The city is home to various museums like the Aquitane museum which is one of the largest Provincial history museums.
 Fine Arts Museum houses paintings of various painters like Andre Lhote & Albert Marquet to name a few.

 Contemporary Art Museum, Museum of Decorative Arts & Design, and National Customs Museum are other quite popular museums that you could visit if you are inclined towards art and history.